 SectorThe products and/or services can be used in the following branches of industry.

-- Manufacture of detergents and cleaning agents (353)
+- Manufacture of fertilisers and nitrogen compounds (311)

-- Manufacture of fertilizers and pest control (376)
+- Manufacture of pest control agents, pesticides and disinfecting agents (268)